 LWTech is committed to meeting our student’s needs.
 We offer many options for courses to accommodate our student’s busy schedules.
 There are day, night, hybrid, and online options for math, science, and other general education courses.
 Students should meet with an advisor to get guidance in registering for courses that fit their schedule.

-LWTech Engineering is the only program in the state of Washington to offer evening engineering classes.
+LWTech Engineering is the only engineering transfer program in the state of Washington to offer evening/hybrid format engineering classes.
 Students enrolled in the evening program, taking a part-time course load can earn their AS-T in three years.
 Courses in the evening program are offered as hybrid classes meaning students meet for lecture on campus 1-2 times per week with additional instruction online.
-We have student cohorts starting the program in fall.
+The evening engineering cohort has a fall quarter start.

 Students enrolled in the daytime program, taking a full-time course load can earn their AS-T degree in two years.
-We have student cohorts starting in both fall and spring quarters
+The daytime student cohorts start in both fall and spring quarters.

 Our Engineering Transfer degrees are built on LWTech’s signature coursework style of instructor-led, hands-on learning.
 LWTech's Engineering faculty have extensive teaching and industry experience.
 Students will learn using new materials testing equipment, advanced prototyping systems, CNC routers, laser cutters, electronic test equipment and more.
 Additionally, students have access to the LWTech Innovation Lab—our ‘Maker Space’ on campus where you can work on course assignments, develop prototypes, or work on your own technical projects.
 Equipment throughout the college is incorporated into the program, putting LWTech’s degree a cut above other two-year colleges.